girlscript/winter-of-contributing/JavaScript/Topics/Regular_Expressions/README.md

 ## Escape Sequences

-The escape sequences are the special characters which has a special meaning.
+Escape sequences are the special characters which has a special meaning.

 The following table explains the different types of escape sequences.